 Yelbong: Hidden Treasure of North Bengal

 North of West Bengal is a gold mine for travel lovers.
-It is difficult to say how many beautiful places are hidden in the North Bengal.
+It is difficult to say how many beautiful places are hidden in North Bengal.
 One of them is Yelbong.
 Yelbong is a small village near Kalimpong.

 This is an ideal place for those who want to start trekking and do not want to start with a big place.
 It is one of the offbeat places in Kalimpong.
 This trek can be planned for two-three days centering on a river called Rumti.
-During this trek 2 hidden treasures of nature will make you cherish, one is the ‘Rainbow waterfall’ – A waterfall that spreads rainbow color and another is the ‘Three-step waterfall’.
+During this trek 2 hidden treasures of nature will make you cherish, one is the ‘Rainbow waterfall’ – A waterfall that spreads rainbow colors and another is the ‘Three-step waterfall’.
 It is an unknown gem in North Bengal that boasts of an adrenaline-filled adventure strewn with waterfalls, deep jungles, a paradise for Butterfly lovers, River Camping, and Trekking & the best of these is the River Canyon Cave.

 If you are a nomad and you are addicted to mountaineering then you have to go to Yelbong once.
 The hilly river here will attract you.
 Located here is the largest river canyon in North Bengal.
 There are also numerous small and large fountains scattered all over the place.
 You must go if you want to explore them.